Optimizing the crediting process for Blizzard game credits

 Wireframing

-3. There was a short brainstorming section in which a creditee counter and timeline were voted on as needed additions.
+3. There was a short brainstorming section where a creditee counter and timeline were needed additions.

-I designed an expandable widget with individual progress indicators to make it easy to track the completion level of each section, showing the necessary data without cluttering the page.
+Track the completion level of sections, showing necessary data without cluttering the page.

 1. Admin work patterns valued depth in detail.

-1. Admins know the exact number coming from each team, so in-depth numbers can serve as a method for double-checking.
+1. Admins know the exact number coming from each team.
+Specific numbers can serve as double-checking.

 2. Many colors did more harm than good.
 Admins voiced feeling overwhelmed.